 Register and Title a Vehicle in Florida

 First-time registration must be obtained in person.
-To register and title a vehicle in Florida, customers should select title as the appointment type.
+If making an appointment to register and title a vehicle in Florida, customers should select title as the service type.

 Initial Registration Fee